esteinig/netview/README.md

 ###Dependencies

-[RStudio]()is highly recommended as working environment.
-The pipeline depends on some great packages and code from the community:
+[RStudio]() is highly recommended and the pipeline depends on some great code from the community:

 * [cccd]()
 * [networkD3]()